Shiwalik Hills were formed by the accumulation of conglomerates (sand, stone, silt, gravel, debris etc.).

 The eastern syntaxial bend occurs near the Namche Barwa.

-Importance of Himalayan Region
+Importance of the Himalayan Mountains

 Influence on Indian Climate